NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 # Motivation
 [motivation]: #motivation

-Currently, the reference implementation of Nix evaluator and its companion toolset generated from the Nix source tree are built using the typical `./configure` shell script that relies on autoconf and the standard GNU Make utility.
+Currently, the reference implementation of Nix evaluator, as well as its companion toolset generated from the Nix source tree, is built using the typical `./configure` shell script that relies on autoconf, along with standard GNU Make utility.

-This build system became clunky and plastered, and consequently hard to understand, modify, improve and port to other systems besides Linux.

-Such state of things hinders development, specially outside the Linux and NixOS niches.
+Over time, this build system has been modified to keep up with the development needs of Nix projec.
+However, it has reached a state where the build system became clunky and plastered, hard to understand and modify, consequently making improvements to the project as a whole very difficult.

+In particular, many changes have been introduced that impact compatibility outside Linux and NixOS niches.
+These issues can hinder development on other platforms, including but not limited to Unix-like systems.

-In light of this, we propose a novel, from-scratch alternative build infrastructure.
+In light of this state of things, propose a novel alternative to the current buildsystem infrastructure.

 We expect to accomplish, among other goals,

-- better code structuring;
+- better code structuring and documentation;
 - improved cross-platform support, especially in other programming environments, including but not limited to Unix-like operating systems;
 - shorter build times;
+- improved unit testing;
 - an overall improved user experience.

 # Detailed design
 [design]: #detailed-design

-A carefully crafted set of files written in Meson should be included in the Nix repository, in order to describe how to deploy the Nix repository, generating all the expected artifacts (command line tools, libraries, configuration files etc.)
+A carefully crafted set of Meson files should be included in the Nix repository, in order to describe how to deploy the Nix repository, generating all the expected artifacts (command line tools, libraries, configuration files etc.)

-This novel build infrastructure should be able to provide at least all the features already present on the current quasi-autotools implementation, possibly with a different user interface.
+This novel build infrastructure should be able to provide at least feature parity with the current  quasi-autotools implementation, albeit with a different user interface.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions